Operations

 Cloudflare.EnsureAuthenticated

 Deploy a directory to Cloudflare Pages.
 The directory should be the build output folder.
+Automatically verifies Pages project access before running wrangler deploy.

 var frontend = Directory("./frontend");